ThyroidMay 27, 2026·14 min read

 SR-T3 and Reverse T3: The Specific Use Case

 Reverse T3 (rT3) is produced when T4 is deiodinated by the type 3 deiodinase (DIO3) instead of the type 1 or 2 deiodinase (DIO1/DIO2).
-Under stress, inflammation, fasting, or critical illness, the body shifts toward more rT3 and less active T3 production. rT3 occupies the T3 receptor without activating it - functionally suppressing thyroid signaling.
+Under stress, inflammation, fasting, or critical illness, the body shifts toward more rT3 and less active T3 production, a pattern examined in depth in our deiodinase dysfunction guide. rT3 occupies the T3 receptor without activating it - functionally suppressing thyroid signaling.

 SR-T3 is the preferred formulation for clearing rT3 dominance because: